St. Joseph Academy (New Jersey): Athletics

 The wrestling team won the Non-Public B South state sectional championship in 1991, 1997, 1998 and 2006.
 The team won the Non-Public B state championship in 1998.
 The wrestling team won the Non-Public, South B sectional title in 2006 with a 45–31 win over Sacred Heart High School in the tournament final.

 The softball team won the 2007 Non-Public South B state sectional championship with a string of shutout victories over Timothy Christian School (15-0) in the first round, St. Rose High School (6-0) n the semifinals and Gloucester Catholic High School (2-0) in the tournament final.

-The boys track team won the Non-Public Group B spring track state championship in 2011 and 2013-2015.
+The boys track team won the Non-Public Group B spring / outdoor track state championship in 2011 and 2013-2015.
 The team won the South Jersey Non-Public B sectional title in 2011 for the first time in school history, edging the Pingry School by a single point after winning the 4x400-meter relay, the final event held at the meet.
 One week later, the boys won the state championship for the first time ever at South Plainfield High School.